Skip to content

 Relevant to this page:

-• Article 50(2) grace period of four months for legacy synthetic-content systems — providers of synthetic-content AI systems placed on the EU market before 2 August 2026 would have until 2 December 2026 to retrofit the Article 50(2) machine-readable marking obligation (provider-side only).
-Deployer-side Article 50(4) disclosure is not extended by the compromise.
-The Commission's November 2025 proposal had offered six months; the co-legislators reduced it to four.
+• Article 50(2) grace period of four months for legacy synthetic-content systems — once in force, providers of synthetic-content AI systems placed on the EU market before 2 August 2026 will have until 2 December 2026 to retrofit the Article 50(2) machine-readable marking (provider-side only; new Article 111(4)).
+Deployer-side Article 50(4) disclosure is not extended.

 Primary source